-The water & sewer enterprise fund has \$87.4 million in long-term debt that is supported by the water and sewer rates.
+The water & sewer enterprise fund has \$114.4 million in long-term debt that is supported by the water and sewer rates.

-Currently the City has \$55.9 million in authorized and unissued long-term debt relating to future projects.
-Additional information on the City's debt activity may be found in notes 6 & 7 to the basic financial statements.
+Currently the City has \$70.5 million in authorized and unissued long-term debt relating to future projects.

+Additional information on the City's capital assets and debt activity may be found in Notes 4, 6 and 7 to the basic financial statements.